 Overview

 The Probe.dev MCP (Model Context Protocol) server enables AI assistants to directly interact with the Probe.dev API and documentation.
-This integration allows you to:
+Our hosted MCP server uses the modern Streamable HTTP transport layer, providing a seamless integration experience.

 • Search documentation - Find information across all Probe.dev docs

-• Analyze media files - Run FFprobe, MediaInfo, and Probe Report analysis
+• Analyze media files - Run comprehensive analysis with FFprobe, MediaInfo, Probe Report, C2PA, and MediaStreamValidator

 • Manage usage - Check statistics and request logs